wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 * <a target="_blank" href="https://www.terraform.io/docs/glossary"> Glossary of Terraform terms</a>

 * <a target="_blank" href="https://www.terraform.io/intro/getting-started/install.html">
-   Official Getting Started docs at Hashicorp</a> focus on individual elements (i.e. resources, input variables, output variables, etc).
+   Official Getting Started docs at HashiCorp</a> focus on individual elements (i.e. resources, input variables, output variables, etc).

 At the top of the list is the in-depth videos and <strong>hands-on labs with quizzes</strong> of
 <a target="_blank" href="https://kodekloud.com/courses/hashicorp-certified-terraform-associate/">
-KodeKloud's "Hashicorp Certified Terraform Associate"</a>.
+KodeKloud's "HashiCorp Certified Terraform Associate"</a>.
 It's taught by <a target="_blank" href="https://www.linkedin.com/in/vijin-palazhi-163ba555/">Vijin Palazhi</a>, who also created tutorials on Kubernetes, Jenkins, and other DevOps tools and certifications.

 <a target="_blank" href="https://learn.acloud.guru/search?query=terraform&page=1">ACloud.Guru</a> has a 11-hour Associate prep course by <a target="_blank" href="https://www.linkedin.com/in/moosa-khalid/">Moosa Khalid</a>.